Labor Day Activities

-For the majority of us - especially in the northern hemisphere - Labor Day is the unofficial ending of summer, and summer activities.
+For many of us in the northern hemisphere - Labor Day is the unofficial ending of summer, and summer activities.
 It comes at a time many of us are going back to school, back to work.

 Our ability to work, and the different skills we do have to work, and the income, rewards, and success we have in working, are all special gifts from God.

-We must show and tell God our appreciation for these gifts - and ask his continued blessings on all our work.
+We ought to show and tell God our appreciation for these gifts - and ask His continued blessings on all our work.